aceline0/ECS-171---Group-Project/README.md

 Using different degrees of polynomial features, it became evident that adding complexity using polynomial features only decreased training loss with test loss remaining largely the same.

 # Discussion
+## Data exploration
+* **Data Overview**\
+This can be because of the lack of unique identyfiers in the database where the data was obtained.
+We will remove them because multiple identical samples can lead to biased model, which favors this subset of samples.

 ### Logistic regression
 The stark difference in error can be explained by the imbalanced nature of the input data, i.e., it contains way more non-fraudulent transactions than fraudulent ones.\